 - The writer to the Hebrews said, “God … has in these last days spoken to us by His Son” (Hebrews 1:1, 2).

 - Jude refers to the teaching of apostles concerning “in the last time” showing that an essential part of the apostles’ teaching concerned eschatological passion (Jude 17, 18).

-So, what time period does “the last days” then refer to?
+So, what period of time does “the last days” refer to?

-In fact, living as an eschatological people means we don’t concern ourselves with a fatalistic linear timeline of events; rather, we live as Kingdom stewards knowing we’ll give an account to the King upon His return.
+In fact, living as an eschatological people means we don’t concern ourselves with a fatalistic linear timeline of events at all.
+Rather, we live as Kingdom stewards knowing we’ll give an account of our stewardship to the King upon His return.

 We live every day in light of that Day.

 Debating theories of how the end times unfolds only serves to muddy the waters and detract from our goal of keeping our focus on the Message of Jesus.
 Thus, the question of what our Biblical response to all this end times chatter looks like is critical.

 If a hopeful eschatology isn’t about a convoluted timeline of end times events but an attitude of expectancy, what is an appropriate response?
 What is our responsibility?

 Jesus answered this question in Matthew 24:36-51, and He offered two points that are important to hold in tension with one another.
 Let’s look at each in turn.

 The first point is found in this passage: